Bud Paxson: Life and career

-Paxson then formed Paxson Communications Corporation (currently known as Ion Media Networks) and bought radio stations, TV stations, and billboards, primarily in Florida.
+Paxson then formed Paxson Communications Corporation and bought radio stations, TV stations, and billboards, primarily in Florida.
 Eventually, he sold those and put the money into PAX TV (currently known as Ion Television), a new network of family-friendly TV shows.
 The channel also reflected Paxson's background as an evangelical Christian (since 1985), which he spoke of openly.
 PAX TV began on August 31, 1998.

 During the time between the sale of HSN and the founding of PAX TV, Paxson moved his headquarters from Tampa to West Palm Beach.

 However, the network never received anywhere near the ratings or advertising revenue of the other networks.
 In addition, PAX TV lost a few affiliates, such as when Paxson sold its Dayton, Ohio, and Green Bay, Wisconsin, stations to ACME Communications so that group could affiliate them with The WB (though PAX TV programming continued to air overnight on those stations for a few years), and the network was unable to offer their programming in some markets, like St, Louis, Charlotte and Pittsburgh.

 On July 1, 2005, PAX TV became "i: Independent Television".
 In November of that year, NBCUniversal, which owned 22 percent of i, began a nine-month period during which it could buy the rest of the network.
 Possibly sensing that NBCU would do so, and beset with lawsuits over the operation of i, Paxson resigned from the company he founded.

 In addition, Paxson became Ion Media Networks, and NBCU executive R. Brandon Burgess became the chief executive officer.
-In time, i was rebranded to Ion Television.
+In time, i was rebranded to Ion Television, which since 2020 has been a subsidiary of the E. W. Scripps Company.